 Dreaming of Things to Come: Double-Subverted; in Pikmin 2 episode 34, Chugga had a dream he was going to lose a lot of Pikmin to a rock trap, nothing happened until the very end, when a bomb rock fell on top of his squad.
 He didn't lose any Pikmin, but he was pleased a trap fell from the ceiling on the floor he was thinking of.

-Early Installment Weirdness: Most noticeable in his early Paper Mario 64 LP, where he makes meta jokes that assume his audience have already played all the games in the series and are knowledgeable about them.
+Early-Installment Weirdness: In his early Paper Mario 64 LP, he makes meta jokes that assume his audience have already played all the games in the series and are knowledgeable about them.
 Later on he developed his Signature Style of not revealing later events in games and semi-acting as though he was experiencing the plot for the first time, or at least assuming the viewers are.

 Didn't happen on camera, but Chugga mentioned in the beginning of part 53 of his Earthbound LP that he cut his finger on a soap dispenser.